AqwamCreates/DataPredict/docs/HighValueProjectTutorials/References.md

   * Not really my idea, but my clients recommend me to do it so that they have a "scientific paper" to pitch to their clients.
 Might take a while since I am focused on taking care of my brother plus my master research thesis.

-* Impact Of Lua-Native Machine Learning Retention Models On Indie Games On Roblox Ecosystem (Research Paper) (Secondary Priority)

-  * Not started yet because we're lacking indie game data.

-  * Let met know if you want to be a part of this.

 * DataPredict: A General Machine, Deep, Reinforcement Learning Library For Lua-Native Games (Research Paper) (Secondary Priority)

   * Again, not really my idea, but the researchers using DataPredict recommend me to do it to make it easy to cite to their papers.
 Same slow progress reasoning as above.

   * Incomplete draft version can be found [here](References/DataPredict.docx).

+* Impact Of Lua-Native Machine Learning Retention Models On Indie Games On Roblox Ecosystem (Research Paper) (Tertiary Priority)

+  * Not started yet because we're lacking indie game data.

+  * Let met know if you want to be a part of this.

 ## Retention